Welcome to today's edition of the Rush 24-7 podcast.

 But that's the tradition.

-When it comes to matters of party, you do not have presidents abandoning members of their own party.
+When it comes to matters of party, you do not have presidents abandoning members of their own party, especially when you're talking about incumbents.

 Newt Gingrich won it going away.

-Sit tight, we'll be right back.
+We'll be right back.

 All right, from the Minneapolis Star Tribune, a story from Saturday.

-Former uh House Speaker Newt Gingrich, the easy winner of a straw poll Friday night that tested 2008 presidential candidate support at the Minnesota Republican Party State Convention.
+Former House Speaker Newt Gingrich, the easy winner of a straw poll Friday night that tested 2008 presidential candidate support at the Minnesota Republican Party State Convention.

-Gingrich got about 40 percent of the 540 votes cast.
+Gingrich got about 40% of the 540 votes cast.

-The results also confirm once again that party activists are considerably more conservative than Republican voters and the public in general.
+The results also confirm, once again, that party activists are considerably more conservative than Republican voters and the public in general.

 McCain and New York City Mayor Rudy Giuliani, who are considered moderates, typically lead in public opinion polls.

-Um Minneapolis Star Tribune, the writer obviously has no understanding of conservatism, the Republican base, uh, and who it is that elects presidents in this country, and it is America's conservatives, whatever party they're in, that elect presidents in this country.
+Once again, Minneapolis Star Tribune, the writer, obviously has no understanding of conservatism, the Republican base, and who it is that elects presidents in this country.

-I don't know if they're public opinion polls in Minnesota or if they are public opinion of polls nationwide.
+I don't know if they're public opinion polls in Minnesota or if they are public opinion polls nationwide.

 That's all I know.

-Uh it's just the exact opposite.
+It's just the exact opposite.

-And they happen to be the ones inside the beltway and in the northeastern corridors of power from New York to Washington to Boston.
+And they happen to be the ones inside the Beltway and in the northeastern corridors of power from New York to Washington to Boston.

-I was busy in Philadelphia all weekend.
+I was in Philadelphia all weekend.

-Uh a lot of history there.
+A lot of history there.

-Uh right in in the rain and the and and then played Pine Valley yesterday and flew back home.
+And I parred best three finishing holes in golf, par, par, par, right, in the rain, and then played Pine Valley yesterday and flew back home.

 We appeal to the people who make this country work.